-Bluestuff NDX is a high friction sport and race material that now has R90 approval on almost all fitments for the EU.
-For USA and Asia markets where R90 does not apply, this compound is totally road safe and the perfect choice for performance vehicles driven hard on the road or track days.
+Bluestuff NDX is a high friction sport and race pad that now has R90 approval on almost all fitments for the EU and is therefore totally street legal.

 The Club Level Racers Choice